THE STORYLINE OF PLATO'S "PROTAGORAS"

 The sophist describes himself as a foreigner who trawls the great cities, persuading the best young men to abandon their usual intercourse with friends and family.
 These alienations of affection cause resentments (f?????), unpleasantnesses (d?sµ??e?a?), and even plots (?p?ß???a?) against him.
 Doing what he does puts him in existential danger from deadly enemies.
 Who are these violent men?
 Their identity is not far to seek.
 It seems that Homer, Hesiod, and other sophists, fearing resentment, disguised what they were up to as best they could.
 But it did not escape the notice of the rulers of the cities (t??? d??aµ????? ?? ta?? p??es? p??tte??
 [317a3]), that members of their inner circle, closely bound to them by ties of friendship and family, but impatient to rule in their stead, were engaged in private discussions with new associates.

-1 This may be inferred from the fact that Socrates does not introduce himself when he first speaks to Protagoras, at 316b1?2, and that the sophist, a few lines on, addresses Socrates by name.
+2 This may be inferred from the fact that Socrates does not introduce himself when he first speaks to Protagoras, at 316b1?2, and that Protagoras, a few lines on, addresses Socrates by name.
 Cf. Nicholas Denyer, Plato Protagoras, Cambridge (2008), 87, "Protagoras obviously remembers Socrates' name from some previous meeting."

 Socrates recapitulates the conclusions of the two prior discussions: "Then s?f??s??? and s?f?a would be one?
 And before that, we saw that d??a??s??? and ?s??t?? were virtually the same."

-6 I am quoting the translation of Walter Rangeley Maitland Lamb, Plato: Protagoras, Cambridge, Mass.
-(1924).
+8 I am quoting the translation of Walter Rangeley Maitland Lamb, Plato: Protagoras, Cambridge, Mass.
+(1924) (Loeb Classical Library).

 Socrates asks the sophist whether an ?d???? man is s?f???, when practicing ?d???a.
 Protagoras replies "I would be ashamed to agree, although there are many who say this."
-The usual reading of this exchange is that Protagoras disagrees9 with the proposition.
-But
+The usual reading of this exchange is that Protagoras disagrees11 with the

 Socrates returns to the question.
 "Do some men seem to you to be s?f???, when practicing ?d???a?"